dstotijn/ct-diag-server/README.md

 - Privacy first: Don't store or log any personally identifiable information.
 - Built for high availability:
   - Aims to have a small memory footprint.
-  - Retrieval of diagnosis keyset as a bytestream, easily cachable by CDN.
+  - Retrieval of Diagnosis Keys as a bytestream, easily cachable by CDN.
   - Ships with a Dockerfile, for easy deployment as a workload on a wide range of hosting platforms.
 - Security: rely on Go's standard library where possible, minimal usage of vendor